Murchison Falls National Park Map

 Park Location

-If you wondering in which district is Murchison Falls National Park located, It is surrounded by Masindi, Nwoya, Kiryandongo, and Bulisa districts in north-western Uganda at the northern end of the Albertine rift valley floor, spreading inland from the shores of Lake Albert, around the Victoria Nile, up to the Karuma Falls.
+The Albertine rift valley floor extends inland from the shores of Lake Albert, around the Victoria Nile, and up to the Karuma Falls.

 The Nile divides the park into two parts of a comparable area.
 North of the river, the vegetation broadly consists of tall green grassland interspersed with isolated stands of Borassus palms, acacia trees, and riverine woodland.